TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/draconium/draconium_ore_87f4d.md

 	<td padding="4,2,4,2">
 		End

-		This is the most common variant of draconium ore found on the main island and all other islands in the End
+		This is the most common variant of Draconium ore.
+Found on the main island and all other islands in the End.
 	</td>
 </tr>
 </table>